imjacobclark/api-crime-rate/README.md

 3) Ensure your aws cli `~/.aws/credentials` is configured with an IAM role that can create resources.

-4) Run `./deploy.sh create`
+4) Run `./deploy.sh create`.

-5) View the CloudFormation output for the URL to your newly created API
+5) View the CloudFormation output for the URL to your newly created API.

 ### With thanks to